My thoughts on the trip Hannah and I made to Auschwitz and Birkenau in 2009.

 We arrived by bus from Krakow.
 It was a bright sunny day – one felt it would have been more appropriate to arrive in the cold and snow.
 We walked into the the museum, under the famous “Arbeit Macht Frei” lie, and set off on our tour of the nightmare.

 It was an uncomfortable mix of experiencing the shocking shell and echo of something, but without really being able to grasp or imagine what this very place would have been like a mere (normal) lifetime ago.
-Not that any of the poor people here had anything like a normal lifetime.
+Not that any of the desperate people here had anything like a normal lifetime.
 The majority who arrived in the cattle trucks from across Europe were not allowed to live beyond the first day.
 Many others died of hunger, illness, cruelty or experimentation, or were shot for a small misdemeanor; for the audacity of wanting to be alive, free and treated with the minimum of respect and dignity.

-We toured the camp, filing in and out of those of the 30 or so three-storey brick prison blocks and other buildings which were open for visitors, weaving round guided parties, reading words about planned and calculated inhumanity.
+We toured the camp, filing in and out of the 30 or so three-storey brick prison blocks and other buildings which were open for visitors, weaving round guided parties, reading words about planned and calculated inhumanity.
 We read the personal records of those murdered – their height, face shape, eye colour, type of ears – all documented and recorded assiduously and meticulously , as if they were recording plants in a garden.

 The pictures were often even more disturbing.
 Around the corridors of the blocks were endless rows of head-and-shoulders black-and-white portraits of condemned men; wearing the striped uniform of convicts.
 A few looked defiant, some scared, the majority just blank.
 All had died in the camp, one way of another.
 A few had flowers tucked behind the frames by some future relative who had found their picture.